breard-r/acmed-wiki/en/Predefined-Hooks.md

 ## `tls-alpn-01-tacd-tcp`

-This group contains the hooks that allow the resolution of the tls-alpn-01 challenge using tacd.
+This group contains the hooks that allow the resolution of the `tls-alpn-01` challenge using tacd.
 For each validation, a tacd server is therefore launched and then stopped once this validation is done.
-The tacd configuration is done using the following environment variables:
+The tacd configuration is accomplished using the following environment variables:

 - TACD_PID_ROOT: Folder where the PID of the executable will be written.
-By default, /runis used.
+By default, `/run` is used.
 - TACD_HOST: Host or address on which the server should listen.
 The default value is the identifier to be validated.
 - TACD_PORT: The port on which the server should listen.
 Default is 5001.